sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1500 - split-lines.md

 hidden: false
 ---

 Splits lines.
-This preprocessor is most useful for typewriter-style documents where whitespaces are used for formatting.
+This preprocessor is most useful for typewriter-style documents that use whitespaces for formatting.

 Parameters
 ====